 If you’re looking for some vegan treats to get you through your journey home, or need supplies for when you get back, head to Harvest on Walcot Street.
 Packed with everything you could possibly need, the deli also does some great wraps for lunch.

-Take a class
+Take a vegan cookery class in Bath

-Chain restaurants with good vegan options…
+Chain restaurants with good vegan options in Bath…

 - The Stable, 1-3 Westgate Building, Kingsmead Square

 - Las Iguanas, Seven Dials, 12 Saw Close